 Ed taught graduate and undergraduate business and IT courses for Albertus Magnus College for 11 years, and served as both adjunct and core/full time faculty for Capella University’s School of Business and Technology PhD program.
 He chaired dozens of doctoral research/dissertation committees, created course content and facilitated doctoral residencies, etc.

 Ed chaired the Edison Electric Institute’s (EEI) Business Continuity Committee.
 He currently serves on the national board for ACP, the Association of Contingency Planners, and serves as its Treasurer.
 He is also on the board of the Connecticut chapter where he served 4 terms as its President.
-Ed also currently serves on the boards of the FBI New Haven Citizens Academy Alumni Association and on the board of the FBI’s Connecticut Infragard organization.
+Ed also currently serves on the boards of the FBI New Haven Citizens Academy Alumni Association and is the President of the FBI’s Connecticut Infragard organization.

 Ed has a BS in electrical engineering and an MBA concentrated in Computer Information Systems, an advanced Graduate Certificate in Computer Communication Networks and a Doctorate in Management and Organizational Leadership.
 He was first licensed as a Professional Engineer in 1986, and is a Certified Business Continuity Professional (CBCP) with more than 30 years of IT and technical management experience.
 Ed is an expert on safety-conscious work environments and the creation and maintenance of such culture in nuclear and other industrial settings.
 He has a varied background in industrial computer control design.
 He has designed military computer systems, fire alarm and security control panels, web offset printing press accessories, and electrofinishing/plating control equipment.
 He has a patent for a sub-ambient fluid circulation system used in the printing industry.

 Ed lives in Waterford, CT with his wife, Judi.
 He has 3 adult children, enjoys traveling, ham radio and bicycling.